Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 | applyMerge | 5 | Destination property merge from all of the scatter-gather CUs. |
 | applyCalculation | 6 | Calculate the new property of vertices. |

-In SpMV, these hooks in Scatter-Gather can be easily instanced as follows:
+In SpMV, these hooks in Apply can be easily instanced as follows:

 ```c
 /* accumulate y[r] among CUs */